Akaflieg-Freiburg/enroute/generatedSources/manual/_sources/07-referenceTechnology/01-trafficData.rst.txt

     position.
 These targets are named "Mode S".
   - Air Avioncs devices do the same, but only with one target.
-  - Other devices create a virtual target, either at the ownship position or at the north pole and abuse the field "Navigation Accuracy Category for Position" to give the approximate position to the target.
+  - Other devices create a virtual target, either at the ownship position or at the North Pole and abuse the field "Navigation Accuracy Category for Position" to give the approximate position to the target.

   **Enroute Flight Navigation** has special provisions for handling targets